ardislu/seed-phrase-transposer/README.md

 docker build -t spt .
 ```

-2. Create a new container without network access and run the CLI:
+2. Create a new container with restrictive permissions and run the CLI:

 ```
-docker run -it --rm --network none spt
+docker run -it --rm --read-only --network none spt
 ```